Sign Up for the E-Newsletter

 Today IPPNW mobilizes doctors, medical students, and concerned citizens in 64 countries in the service of a broader war prevention mission.
 The International Campaign to Abolish Nuclear Weapons (ICAN) and Aiming For Prevention, IPPNW's campaign to prevent armed violence worldwide, bring the expertise and compassion of doctors to bear on the whole human tragedy of armed conflict.

 Q2: Why are doctors involved in a security issue?
 Isn't this the province of policy makers and diplomats?

 A: For as long as humans have resorted to war to settle their differences, doctors have been expected to treat injured soldiers and civilians, and to help restore societies to health at the conclusion of armed conflict.
 They have a unique and profound understanding of both the immediate and the long term consequences of war.
 In the 1960s, a group of concerned physicians studied and documented the blast, heat, and radiation effects of nuclear weapons, and came to the inescapable conclusion that a meaningful medical response to nuclear war is impossible.
 The atomic destruction of Hiroshima and Nagasaki and the lifelong suffering of the survivors-the result of only two, small, relatively primitive nuclear weapons-had put the medical profession on notice that it must prevent what it would be unable to cure.
 That doctors would advocate the abolition of nuclear weapons not only makes sense, it is also seen by many as a professional responsibility.
-The World Health Organization (with which IPPNW has formal relations), the US National Institute of Medicine, the British Medical Association, and the Royal Swedish Academy of Sciences are just a few of the prestigious organizations that have made major contributions to our understanding of the medical consequences of nuclear war.
+The World Health Organization (with which IPPNW has had formal relations since March 1985), the US National Institute of Medicine, the British Medical Association, and the Royal Swedish Academy of Sciences are just a few of the prestigious organizations that have made major contributions to our understanding of the medical consequences of nuclear war.

 Q3: Isn't this really just another group of left-wing, anti-American zealots?

 A: Unequivocally not.
 Like global warming, poverty, HIV/AIDS, and other threats to our common human survival, preventing nuclear war and armed violence transcend partisan or national politics.
 The desire for a nuclear-weapons-free world has been expressed by voices from across the political and ideological spectrum, including prominent conservatives in the US.